WAMI-DT: WAMI 69

-On June 8, 1998, at 6:00 a.m., channel 69 became an independent station; the station also changed its call letters to WAMI-TV.
+On June 8, 1998, at 6 a.m., channel 69 became an independent station; the station also changed its call letters to WAMI-TV.
 The relaunch of channel 69 was known as the "Birth of a Station", where a soon-to-be mother was giving birth to the "Miami" thought-bubble station logo (the entire day before, the channel stunted with the picture of a sonogram of the new logo as a lead into the introduction).
 Immediately after that sketch, real-time traffic and weather reports were shown.
 The revamped station adopted a general entertainment format with a strong focus on locally produced programs including a daily news program called The Times; the sports discussion show SportsTown; Generation ñ, a program targeted at bilingual, 2nd generation Latinos in the U.S.; the lifestyle programs Ocean Drive (which was based on the magazine of the same name) and Ten's (which was also broadcast on Dallas sister station KSTR-TV from 1999 to 2001); the dance program Barcode; an alternative lifestyle program called Kenneth's Frequency; and the talk show Out Loud, which was hosted by Bill Teck and produced by Miami producer and media personality Paul Bouche.
 The station's programming was mostly aimed at teenagers and young adults between the ages of 16 and 34.
 The format heavily took after the groundbreaking CITY-TV in Toronto, which carried a similar mix of syndicated shows and movies with locally-produced programming.

 WAMI repackaged the Fox Kids block, incorporating it into the live, locally produced interactive children's show WAMI on Miami.
 The hosts of that program would hold up a "WAMI" hand sign, holding up both hands, making "L" shapes, and crossing their hands together to form a "W", shouting; "Wami, baby!" to its on-air audience.
 Children would show up at WAMI-sponsored Fox Kids/Power Rangers events that were held throughout Miami-Dade and Broward counties, mimicking their favorite WAMI on Miami on-air host.
-Another pickup for the station was Politically Incorrect with Bill Maher, which had not been aired by the ABC affiliate in the area, WPLG.
+Another pickup for the station was Politically Incorrect with Bill Maher, which had not been cleared by the area's ABC affiliate, WPLG.

 The station soon began to heavily incorporate local remote interstitials that were broadcast live.
 WAMI-TV often shot its interstitials, "live" at remote locations all over Miami-Dade and Broward counties, with the WAMI interstitial host often literally pulling passers-by off the streets to read the cue cards announcing the programs that would be shown on the station during the next hour.
 Another short program not seen on most other USA-owned stations was the topical program Lips, featuring a pair of ruby red lips in front of a black background, teasing the day's stories or issues, a concept that was thought to be inspired by The Rocky Horror Picture Show.